Somedaywilldo/AutoGCL/README.md

 ## Full Paper

-Please check the our arXiv version [here](https://arxiv.org/abs/2109.10259) for the full paper with supplementary.
+Please check our arXiv version [here](https://arxiv.org/abs/2109.10259) for the full paper with supplementary.

 ## Requirement